appliedsec/djangular/README.md

         )

 + After you install Djangular inside a project, you will need to run the `makeangularsite` command to properly setup Testacular into your default site directory.
+Note: You may need to edit these configuration templates to add any additional javascript libraries.

         python manage.py makeangularsite

-    * Note: You may need to edit these configuration files to load any additional javascript libraries.

 + The STATICFILES_FINDERS needs to be updated to include `djangular.finders.NamespacedAngularAppDirectoriesFinder`.